 - 8th grade Advanced & Gifted students – High School Spanish (for HS credit)

 Georgia Cyber Academy encourages students to complete assigned lessons within each content area course, since courses in the subsequent grade levels assume completion of lessons in the prior grade.
 A lesson is completed when the student has mastered the objectives, as measured by the lesson assessment.
-It may not be necessary to teach every lesson if the student can demonstrate mastery of the objectives on the assessments.
-Learning Coaches and students should work very closely with their teachers to decipher the best course of action when determining lesson planning and assessment completion.
+Learning Coaches and students should work very closely with their teachers to decipher the best course of action when determining the time management of lesson and assessment completion.

-Georgia Cyber Academy requires that parents/ student submit work assignments to assist teachers with the decision to advance a student to the next course/ grade level.
-Georgia Cyber Academy requires student work to be original, with appropriate citations for references to published works.
-Parents/ students are provided work assignment guidelines from their assigned teacher(s).
+GCA requires that parents/student submit work assignments to assist teachers with the decision to advance a student to the next course/grade level.
+GCA requires student work to be original, with appropriate citations for references to published works.
+Parents/students are provided work assignment guidelines from their assigned teacher(s).
 Work assignments are submitted electronically.
-At Georgia Cyber Academy we understand that our school is academically rigorous.
+At GCA, we understand that our school is academically rigorous.
 Meeting the challenge of completing one year of course work in this model can be demanding.
 Our certified, highly qualified teachers and support staff are here to assist parents/ learning coaches to meet the associated challenges.

 There may be times when a parent finds certain lessons, books, or materials objectionable for various reasons.
 If a parent finds objectionable material, he or she should contact his or her content teacher via e-mail.
 Teachers will work with the parents to find alternative lessons to meet the lesson objectives.
 An assessment for the alternate lesson must be completed to ensure that the concepts/skills of the lesson have been mastered.